n3trnr/Home/_posts/2022-08-16-first-post.markdown

 Born in Dec 7th 1994

-Living in Seoul, Republic of Korea
+Living in Seoul, Republic of Korea (aka South Korea not DPRK!)

-after graduated Myongji Colleage, I'm working as IT Infrastructure Manager in Refine co.
+after graduated Myongji College, I'm working as IT Infrastructure Manager in Refine co.
 Since April 2019.

 I have experiance at